 Online quizzes and calculators that allow customers to interact and input their information are also a helpful way to collect valuable first-party data.
 Those insights can then be used to create a more personalized experience for the customer.

 Product recommendation quizzes are a common form of this that you may have seen.
-Here’s an example from popular retailer Sephora.
-Brands typically ask customers a few questions about their needs and lifestyle and then recommend products best suited for that customer.
+Brands typically ask customers a few questions about their needs and lifestyle and then recommend products best suited for them.

 Online calculators follow a similar concept and work particularly well for businesses that offer custom solutions and prices.
 Interested consumers can input their data to receive a custom quote or information with a click of a button.

-Check out the mortgage calculator below, which uses Living Video capabilities to allow for interactivity, generating a new video in real time based on the customer’s data.
+Check out the mortgage calculator below, which generates a new video in real time based on data provided by the user.

-By adding a level of interactivity, brands not only provide customers with a fun and engaging activity, but they’re able to gather insights that enable them to deliver a more personalized customer experience.
+By adding a level of interactivity, brands not only provide customers with a fun and engaging activity, but they’re able to gather insights that will ultimately improve the customer experience going forward.

 6. Apps

-Social media platforms, as mentioned, are experts at this, but even other kinds of apps leverage personalization.
-Banking apps often analyze spending information, creating personalized reports and offering advice for improving spending habits.
-Travel and hospitality apps may send out tips and recommendations for their customers for trips they have planned.
+Social media platforms, as mentioned above, are experts at this, but other kinds of apps use personalization too.
+Personal finance apps often analyze spending patterns, creating personalized reports and offering advice for saving and investing.
+Travel apps may send out tips and recommendations for customers who have trips planned.

 Wellness apps can use personalized data to help customers, surfacing valuable insights with at-a-glance simplicity.

 Even something as simple as a photo storage app can create personalized content.
-Google Photos does this with its Spotlight and Recent Highlights feature.
-By regularly compiling photos into themed collections, the app delivers memorable content to its users that is relevant, engaging and shareable.
+Google Photos does this with activity-based personalization (which users can toggle on or off) to remind you of special moments and even send an annual recap.
+In this way, the app delivers memorable content to users that’s relevant, engaging and shareable.

 7. Customer Service Resources

-According to Epsilon, 32% of consumers interpret personalization as service.
-This was one of two of the top interpretations, so it’s not surprising that customer service can elevate the customer experience.
-While it’s not the most exciting example of personalized content, customer service is a common use case for personalization.
+According to Salesforce, for 80% of customers, the experience a company provides is as important as its products and services.
+So it’s not surprising that customer service can elevate the customer experience.
+While it’s not the most exciting example of personalized content, customer service is a common use case for personalization that drives real ROI.

 By including only relevant details, the insurance company was able to deliver a much more personalized and informative welcome, starting the relationship off right.